Nandagopalvs25/Pharmalink/README.md

-# pharmalinkfend
+# Pharmalink Frontend

-A new Flutter project.
+Frontend for the pharmalink project made using Flutter

 ## Getting Started

-Codebase of PharmaLink Mobile App.built at GDSC WOWW hackathon 2024. fork/clone the repo.
+Codebase of PharmaLink Mobile App.
+Built at GDSC WOW hackathon 2024. fork/clone the repo.
 Switch to desired branch.

 Screen Recording of the App.